christianhg/brummefar.dk/src/pages/home.md

 I work as a front-end developer at [Escenic](http://escenic.com/), spending most of my day fighting complexity in large applications for newsrooms.

-One day, when I'm done hacking at a desk all day, I want to become a teacher of programming and web development.
+One day, when I'm done hacking at a desk, I want to become a teacher of programming and web development.

-In the meantime I use this website as an outlet to practice my abilities of communicating various topics in computer science.
+In the meantime I use this website as an outlet to practice my ability to communicate various topics of computer science.